 In the last ten years, people have begun to scratch their heads and say, ‘Wait a minute.
 There could be something to this vegan thing.’
 And with good reason.
 Meat, with its additives, preservatives, bacteria, parts of animals, random organs, excrement, and such (I wish I were kidding), is not very good for humans.

 So, what are vegan products made of?
-They’re made with soy protein, mushrooms, rice, lentils, and wheat gluten and treated with flavor additives, which makes a finished product that mimics real meat and can be used as meat alternatives.
+They’re made with soy protein, mushrooms, rice, lentils, and wheat gluten and treated with flavor additives, which makes a finished product that mimics real meat and can be used as a meat alternative.

 A person might choose to go vegan for several reasons:

-• To stop giving the meat industry money while meanwhile, they’re slaughtering our farmed animals in horrific ways (My reason)
+- To stop giving the meat industry money while they’re slaughtering our farmed animals in horrific ways (My reason)

 How Many Vegans Are in the World

-According to Stats of 2023, There Are Approximately 88 Million Vegans in the World.
-(The VOU)
+According to the stats of 2023, there were approximately 88 Million Vegans in the World.
+(NCBI)

-Since there were over 8 billion people in the world in December 2022, that’s around 1.1%.
+There are about 88 million vegans around the world.
+Since there are over 8.3 billion people in the world in 2026, that’s around 1.1%.
 It was sort of a drop in the bucket, but it was hopeful.

 It suggests that these individuals can serve as a source of inspiration and catalysts for broader shifts in attitudes and behaviors.
 Over time, the impact of their actions and their ability to influence others may lead to more significant changes and a greater collective impact.